- Personal Finance»

 Identity theft is a form of fraud involving unauthorized access and use of personally identifiable information, such as passwords, user names, financial or medical data, and confidential employment or educational information.5 According to the non-profit Identity Theft Resource Center, there are five types of identity theft:6

-- criminal - impersonating someone else when dealing with law enforcement.
-Typically, it involves using the victim's SSN, name, and address to acquire a driver's license.
-The thief uses the stolen identity when he is cited or arrested.
+impersonating someone else when dealing with law enforcement.
+Typically, this involves using the victim's SSN, name, and address to acquire a driver's license.
+The thief uses the stolen identity when s/he is cited or arrested.
 Then guess who has a rap sheet?

-- medical - using another person's medical benefits card, Medicare identification, SSN or insurance number to gain prescription drugs or expensive medical treatment.
-Once the thief receives medical care, he lets the insurance company and the victim deal with the bills.
+using another person's medical benefits card, Medicare identification, SSN or insurance number to gain prescription drugs or expensive medical treatment.
+Once the thief receives medical care, s/he lets the insurance company and the victim deal with the bills.
 Mix-ups in medical records are also a serious risk.